Digital detox: Health

 Digital detoxes have been found to have positive effects on physical health, such as reducing eye strain, dry eyes, and blurry vision.
 Additionally, a digital detox can address neck pain caused by being in a hunched position from looking at a phone.
 Furthermore, detoxing has been shown to improve time perception in participants.

-Digital detoxes have also been found to have a positive impact on mental health.
-Studies have found that digital detoxes can reduce stress and anxiety caused by the overuse of technology, along with reducing depressive symptoms.
-Researchers have also found that detoxes can improve feelings of well-being.
-Overall happiness and life satisfaction were also found to increase with reduced daily social media use.
+One 2023 meta-analysis found that subjective and psychological well-being increased with reduced daily social media use, though it cautioned that the observed effect sizes were small.
+In contrast, a 2024 meta-analysis found that digital detoxing methods did not significantly affect mental well-being, life satisfaction, and stress levels, but noted that the impact of digital detoxing may depend on individual coping mechanisms, resilience, and the significance of digital interactions in one's life.
+It also observed that digital detoxing interventions did reduce depression levels.
+In February 2025, the results of a month-long randomized controlled trial were published in PNAS Nexus which investigated the causal effects of restricting mobile internet access on psychological functioning.
+The researchers found that restricting such access led to significant improvements in mental health, subjective well-being, and objective measurements of attention span.
+They concluded that constant connectivity may be detrimental to cognitive performance and emotional health.

+In contrast, a 2025 meta-analysis noted that temporary social media abstinence did not significantly affect positive affect, negative affect, or life satisfaction.
+Another 2025 meta-analysis found that temporary social media abstinence improved subjective well-being, but noted that the observed effect sizes were small.

 Social media detoxification

 A subset of digital detox is social media detox, which is a period of time when individuals voluntarily stay away from social media.
-In academic research, social media detoxification is commonly referred to as the "non-use of social media", and falls under the umbrella of "Digital Detox", with a focus specifically on unplugging from social media.
+In academic research, social media detoxification is commonly referred to as the "non-use of social media", and falls under the umbrella of digital detox, with a focus specifically on unplugging from social media.

 A 2019 Pew Research Center study found that 69% of adults in the United States used Facebook, 73% used YouTube, and 37% used Instagram.
 A 2012 study found that around 60% of Facebook users have made a conscious effort to voluntarily take a break from Facebook for a time period of several weeks or more.
 This has been referred to as "media refusal", with non-users known as "social media rejectors" who once used social media but have now voluntarily given it up for various reasons.